WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 5. What is a module in Node.js?

 - A module in Node.js is a block of code that provides a specific functionality, which can be reused across different parts of an application.

+## 6. What is npm and its advantages?

+- Npm is the default package manager for Node.js, offering benefits like dependency management , version control and a centralized repository.